Zoning Board of Appeals

 Requesting A Variance

-An application to the Board consists of a letter of application, a scale drawing, and the $100.00 fee.
+An application to the Board consists of a letter of application, a scale drawing, and the $100 fee.
 The Board meets the second Wednesday of each month and the deadline for each meeting is three weeks prior to the meeting.
-An application form is available for your use.
-It is necessary that you, or someone representing you attend the hearing!
+A Variance Application (PDF) is available for your use.
+It is necessary that you, or someone representing you attend the hearing.

 The three week period is necessary to comply with the notice requirements specified in the Code of Ordinances.
 The City will notify all adjoining property owners, run a notice in the newspaper of general circulation, ask you to post a site notice, and other notices will be posted as required by law during this time period.
 During this time, the Board members will visit your site to review your request, so they will be familiar with your property at the time of your hearing.